ibm-granite-community/granite-code-cookbook/README.md

 # Granite Code Cookbook

-The "Recipes" in the Granite Code Cookbook showcase the capabilites of the Granite Code models.
+The "Recipes" in the Granite Code Cookbook showcase the capabilities of the Granite Code models.

 ## Contents